 - Email: Send an email to [email protected] or use the contact page on the website if you do not need immediate attention.

 Is it legal to play on Borgata Online Poker?

 After several vetoes, New Jersey Gov. Chris Christie’s signature allowed online operators to partner with New Jersey-based casinos to offer online gambling.
 Borgata Casino launched in November of 2013 with the partypoker NJ Network.

 Players need to be 21 or older to play, and are not restricted to New Jersey residents; they need only be located within state lines to play.
 You can vacation at the Jersey Shore and grind at the same time.

-Borgata Online Poker has a lot to offer New Jersey players, with some notable problems that can be corrected.
+Borgata Online Poker has a lot to offer New Jersey and Pennsylvania players, with some notable problems that can be corrected.
 Initial software and geolocation issues were fixed, but customer service issues continue to plague its reputation.

 While few big cash games run outside of peak hours, the ones that are available are likely some of the softest you will find.
 The site really shines for tournament players because options are plentiful and popular, with full lobbies throughout the week.
 Tie-ins to live poker festivals are another big incentive and a nice addition not found elsewhere.